You cannot walk down a street in the loneliest Guatemalan town without encountering it.

 Beaming with pride, she stepped aside to reveal a sprightly little girl.
 As she danced in the milky half-light, I tried not to notice her bare feet or the mud caked under her tiny fingernails.
 The girl smiled slyly, then dashed into their booth.
 She came out holding a stack of warm, freshly baked tortillas.

-“Amigas,” she said.
-“Por siempre.”
-She held one out to me like a new mother offering her newborn child.
-Well, there was no refusing such an offer.
-They smiled warmly as my taste buds melted on the first Mayan food I had ever tasted.
+“Amigas,” she said. “siempre”.
+She held one out to me like a mother offering her newborn child.
+There was no refusing such an offer.
+They smiled warmly as my taste buds melted on the first Mayan food I had tasted.

 Over a month into my time volunteering with Mayan Families, I find that the same warmth and character oozes from every corner of this amazing country.